RedisJSON/RedisJSON/docs/indexing_JSON.md

 ### JSON strings and numbers as to be indexed as TEXT and NUMERIC

 - JSON Strings can only be indexed as TEXT, TAG, and GEO (using the correct syntax).
-- JSON numbers can only be indexes as NUMERIC.
+- JSON numbers can only be indexed as NUMERIC.
+- JSON booleans can only be indexed as TAG.
-- Boolean and NULL values are ignored.
+- NULL values are ignored.

 ### SORTABLE is not supported on TAG